wp-plugins/wp-members/readme.txt

 * Field loader now validates settings, if none exist due to install error it will run the default fields install.
 * Removed dialog setting downgrade on deactivation.
 Need to re-evaluate necessity of downgrading.
 * Fixed issue with slash handling in Emails tab.
+* Updated [wp-members] deprecated shortcode notice to include post/page information on where the shortcode is being used.

 = 3.1.4 =